Voluntary Registration | Wildlife | Drinking Water | Pets | Weather | Avalanches

 Snow and cold temperatures can occur any month of the year.
 Sunburn can be a major problem at higher elevations.
 Because mountain weather can change very rapidly and unpredictably, you should carry sun screen, appropriate clothing and proper equipment at all times.
 Use sunglasses and sunscreen even when it is cold or cloudy.
 Ultraviolet radiation increases in intensity with altitude.
 The sun's reflection from snow or ice can damage your eyes.

 The Columbia Mountains climate is relatively mild, but it is often wet, even in winter.
 The most functional clothing for summer hiking or for winter activities is made from waterproof-breathable fabrics.
 Clothing that is windproof alone will not serve you if you are planning outdoor activities in the Columbia Mountains, and coated waterproof fabrics will usually be too warm.
-Dress in layers and keep in mind that here, it rains three days in five on average!
+Dress in layers and keep in mind that, on average, it rains three days in five!
 Check our weather page to learn more about seasonal averages.

 Almost any slope, under the right circumstances, may release its snowy mantle in an avalanche.
 Even small avalanches can be deadly.
 Backcountry skiers, boarders and snowshoers must know how to recognize and travel in avalanche terrain.
 Each member of your party should carry a shovel, transceiver and probe, and know how to use them.
-A daily avalanche bulletin is available during the winter months at (250) 837-MTNS (837-6867).
+A daily avalanche bulletin is available during the winter months at avalanche.pc.gc.ca or by telephone at: (250) 837-MTNS (837-6867).

 More information on avalanches...